 How will I know the solar company chosen by the homebuilder did a good job?

 A great question!
 Definitely ask which company installed your solar and check out their reputation through online reviews.
 In today’s active California solar market, not all residential installers are as concerned with quality and customer satisfaction as they should be.
-At Citadel Roofing & Solar, we pride ourselves on delivering both.
+At Citadel Roofing & Solar, we pride ourselves on delivering both for Northern and Southern California, with offices in Vacaville, Roseville, and Valencia.

 How will I know if my solar energy system is working as it should?